Editor in Chief

 From 2000-2006 Lindsay worked as an online discussion moderator and producer with washingtonpost.com, specializing in interactive conversations on politics, policy, and business.

-She is currently the creative director of The Curren Group, a communications and marketing agency that provides public relations, ghost writing, editing, social media, and graphic design services in Staunton and online.
+Since 2010 she’s been the creative director of Curren Media Group, a communications and marketing agency that provides public relations, ghost writing, editing, social media, and graphic design services in Staunton, Central Virginia, and online.

 Lindsay earned a Bachelor of Fine Arts from Virginia Commonwealth University and attended the University of Virginia as part of its Community Scholar program.
 She’s the mother of two teen-aged daughters.